 How Do Cat Spikes Work?

-Cat spikes are a very simple design, they are made of plastic but have enough sharpness to make the cat feel uncomfortable and jump down.
+Cat spikes are a straightforward design; they are made of plastic but have enough sharpness to make the cat feel uncomfortable and jump down.
 You can buy them in meter length and are glued or nailed on top of walls & fences ETC.

 - Hard plastic spikes